 Ceiling Fan Wiring Diagram Black White Red and Green Wires

-How to Connect the Black White Red and Green Wires of a Ceiling Fan: Connecting the white, black, blue and green wires.
+How to Connect the Black White Red and Green Wires of a Ceiling Fan to the Wires in the Ceiling Electrical Box: Connecting the white, black, blue and green wires.

 Wiring a Ceiling Fan

 [ad#block]Electrical Question: I am trying to install a ceiling fan.
 The fan itself has a white, black, blue and green wires.

 - The supply circuit has a black, red, white, and copper wires.

 - I color coded them, but I am left with the blue wire from the fan and the copper and red wire from the supply circuit.